w3f/polkadot-wiki/docs/learn-faq.md

 The Kusama network, an early and unaudited release of the Polkadot code is currently operating at a rate of one block every six seconds.

-It is expected that Polkadot will also target its block production for producing a block every six seconds.
+We expect that Polkadot will target its block production rate to produce a block every six seconds.
 However, it is still subject to change.
 It may go as low as two to three seconds after optimizations, or it may potentially increase in order to handle the capacity of the parachain networking in a live